-The Six Senses brand tends to build its resorts in isolated locations, surrounded by stunning nature.
-The Con Dao property, located in the national park, set amongst green hills—follows the suit.
+The Six Senses group tends to build their resorts in isolated locations, surrounded by stunning nature.
+Six Senses Con Dao, surrounded by green hills and located in the national park follows the suit.

 The hotel resembles a traditional fishing village with streets full of small shops.
 This theme is enhanced by the distinct design of walls and facades, made of old doors and recycled vintage teak paneling.

-More typical—for a Six Senses resort—offerings include an open-air cinema, a swimming pool surrounded by mahogany trees and the renowned Six Senses Spa—said to be one of the best in Vietnam.
+As per many other Six Senses resorts the Con Dao property offers an open-air cinema and the renowned Six Senses Spa, said to be one of the best in Vietnam.